SAP-samples/cap-cds-hands-on/exercises/06/README.md

 with name “Currencies” (in extend:“Currencies”)
 ```

 This is because context (literally!) matters.
-If we want to refer to a
+If we want to refer to
-definition that's inside a context, from outside of it, we need to use the
+definitions that are inside a context, from outside of it, we need to use their
-fully qualified (scoped) name.
+fully qualified (scoped) names.

-👉 Fix the issue by rewriting the `extend` line thus:
+👉 Fix the issue by rewriting the `extend` line like this:

 ```cds
 context sap.common {